JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 Flux.jl and Knet.jl, as standalone frameworks, do not have built-in interfaces with general optimization frameworks like JSO [@jso].
 However, they offer convenient features for defining neural network architectures.
 These frameworks provide pre-defined neural layers, such as dense layers, convolutional layers, and other complex layers.
-Additionally, they allow users to initialize the weights using various methods, including uniform distribution.
+Additionally, they allow users to initialize the weights using various methods, such as uniform distribution.
-By providing these pre-defined layers and weight initialization options, Flux.jl and Knet.jl simplify the process of defining neural network architectures.
-This eliminates the need for users to manually implement these layers, which can be error-prone and time-consuming.

-Both Flux.jl and Knet.jl offer a wide range of loss functions, including the negative log likelihood, and provide the flexibility for users to define their own loss functions according to their specific needs.
+Both offer a wide range of loss functions, e.g., negative log likelihood, and provide the flexibility for users to define their own loss functions according to their specific needs.
 These frameworks support efficient evaluation of neural network architectures on both CPU and GPU, allowing the weights to be represented as either a Vector (for CPU) or a CUVector (for GPU) with support for various floating-point systems.
 In addition, Flux.jl and Knet.jl simplify the handling of training and testing datasets by providing support for MLDatasets.
 They facilitate the definition of minibatches as iterators over the dataset, enabling efficient batch processing during training.
+The callback mechanism integrated in JSO solvers exploits this feature by changing the training minibatch at each iteration, allowing solvers to pass over the entire training dataset.
-Moreover, Flux.jl and Knet.jl offer convenient methods for evaluating the accuracy of the trained neural network on the test dataset, allowing users to assess the model's capability.
+Finally, Flux.jl and Knet.jl offer convenient methods for evaluating the accuracy of the trained neural network on the test dataset, allowing users to assess the model's capability.

-While there are some differences between Flux.jl and Knet.jl in terms of how architectures are defined, the supported floating-point systems, and the level of community activity, both frameworks rely on the first derivative of the sampled loss function for their optimization algorithms.
+While there are differences between Flux.jl and Knet.jl in terms of how architectures are defined, the floating-point systems supported, and the level of community activity, both frameworks rely on the first derivative of the sampled loss function for their optimization algorithms.

-To expand the range of optimization methods available for training neural networks defined in Flux.jl and Knet.jl, the FluxNLPModels.jl and KnetNLPModels.jl modules have been developed.
+The FluxNLPModels.jl and KnetNLPModels.jl modules have been developed to expand the range of optimization methods available for training neural networks defined in Flux.jl and Knet.jl.
 These modules leverage the tools provided by JSO to enable the use of a broader set of optimization techniques without the need for users to reimplement them specifically for Knet or Flux architectures.
-This integration allows researchers and users to explore and apply advanced optimization methods to train their neural networks effectively.
+This integration allows researchers and users from the deep learning community to benefit from advances in optimization.

 # Training a neural network with JuliaSmoothOptimizers solvers